Vancouver, WA Nursing Home Abuse and Neglect Lawyers

 Many seniors move to nursing homes for health reasons.
 Many also move for companionship – especially when children may live far away.
 Nursing homes should provide a lot of joy and care for their residents.
 Sadly, seniors are often easy targets for abuse and neglect – especially when the facility is understaffed.
 Seniors often rely on family and friends to help them report that they’re not getting their right medications, that they are being isolated, and that they are showing signs of physical neglect and abuse.

-At Philbrook Law Office PS, our Vancouver, WA nursing home lawyers fight for your parents, aunts, uncles, and friends who aren’t getting the care they’re entitled to and who are being physically, emotionally, sexually, or financially abused.
+At Philbrook Law, our Vancouver, WA nursing home lawyers fight for your parents, aunts, uncles, and friends who aren’t getting the care they’re entitled to and who are being physically, emotionally, sexually, or financially abused.
 We explain that nursing homes residents have specific rights that must be met.
 We work with elder care doctors to document the harm to a senior resident.
 Our lawyers will demand compensation for the pain and suffering, medical costs, and the loss of quality of life seniors suffer when nursing homes and staff don’t do their jobs.

 Contact Us